 Hulbert, James R et al. “Chiropractic treatment of hand and wrist pain in older people: systematic protocol development Part 2: cohort natural-history treatment trial.”
 Journal of chiropractic medicine vol. 6,1 (2007): 32-41. doi:10.1016/j.jcme.2007.02.011

 Prasad, Ganesh, and Mustafa J Bhalli.
 “Assessing wrist pain: a simple guide.”
 British journal of hospital medicine (London, England: 2005) vol. 81,5 (2020): 1-7. doi:10.12968/hmed.2019.0051

 Sadowski, M, and D Della Santa.
 “Les syndromes douloureux du poignet” [Wrist pain].
 Revue medicale suisse vol. 2,92 (2006): 2919-23.

-The information herein on "Chiropractic Wrist and Hand Adjustments" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Wrist and Hand Adjustments" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card